 Mediation is fast becoming a commonly accepted alternative form of dispute resolution.
 For most of us, we have probably heard of mediation as a tool for separating and divorcing couples to settle disputes before going to court or a process used in formal and informal industrial and workplace disputes, but there are elements of mediation […]

-Supervisors have the responsibility to provide ongoing training in the context of related supervised experiences to enable supervisees to deliver effective and ethical services.
+Counselling supervisors have the responsibility to provide ongoing training in the context of related supervised experiences to enable supervisees to deliver effective and ethical services.
 Because of this, supervisors must be well trained, knowledgeable and skilled in the practice of their profession and in clinical supervision.
-Failure to have appropriate supervision experience will make it difficult […]
+Failure to have appropriate supervision experience will make it […]